MrEnder0/Grid9/README.md

 ### Low priority
  - Create local documentation
- - Add logging system for debugging errors and script information.
+ - Create install script for Linux
  - Clean up bad code and comment on more complex parts for readability.

 ## Syntax Example: